An architecture for discovering and enumerating devices on a system

 The MIPI Discovery and Configuration (MIPI DisCoSM) Base Specification simplifies component design and integration by defining a uniform software architecture that can be used with a device’s host operating system to enumerate controllers, busses and components that support MIPI Alliance protocols.
 MIPI DisCo is based on the Advanced Configuration and Power Interface (ACPI), which is widely used in the PC industry to enumerate devices and functions, describe their capabilities, and manage their power states.
 It is supported by prominent operating systems, including Linux, Microsoft’s Windows, Apple operating systems and others.

-The base specification is intended to be used in conjunction with MIPI DisCo Class Specifications (or profiles), which will define the capabilities of specific devices and controllers.
+The base specification is used in conjunction with MIPI DisCo Class Specifications (or profiles), which define the capabilities of specific devices and controllers.
 The family of applications will also include a MIPI DisCo Host Controller Interface, which will allow a driver running on a platform to interconnect with devices connected on that bus.

 MIPI Alliance also welcomes contributions to the specification.
 If you would like to contribute, please contact us at firstname.lastname@example.org for more information.

 The first class specification, MIPI DisCo SoundWire, streamlines software integration of amplifiers, microphones, and audio codecs that are built into smartphones, tablets, mobile PCs, automobiles and other IoT devices that use the MIPI SoundWire interface.
 MIPI DisCo SoundWire enables developers to easily discover and use MIPI SoundWire drivers without implementing custom drivers for each device.